 Though lichen planus can affect people of different age and gender, it is commonly seen in people, who are in their middle ages.
 People suffering from hepatitis C, cirrhosis or liver diseases might also end up with lichen planus.
 Some of the other risks of developing lichen planus are that you will notice the affected area on the skin having permanent marks in brown or grey colour, once the rashes have disappeared.

 A major risk which might occur in very rare cases is that the chronic lichen planus might increase your chances of developing cancer by a small percentage.

 No, lichen planus is not contagious and hence, cannot spread from one person to another.

-Without having clarity on the exact cause, it is difficult to prevent the occurrence of lichen planus.
+Without having clarity on the exact cause, it is difficult to prevent the occurrence of this condition.
 So visit your Dermatologist for thorough diagnosis.

 Lichen Planus is not a serious condition in majority of cases.
 Mostly it heals away on its own.
 But you must consult your Dermatologist, if you notice that your condition is serious and is becoming worse day by day.

 For more information, visit your Oliva Clinic today!